mbkoltai/RSV-CEA-Kenya-South-Africa/reprod_figs.md

 ```

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!
-    ## The fitting procedure 'L-BFGS-B' was successful!
-    ## The fitting procedure 'L-BFGS-B' was successful!
-    ## The fitting procedure 'L-BFGS-B' was successful!
-    ## The fitting procedure 'L-BFGS-B' was successful!
-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

     ## [1] "first fit unsuccesful, re-fit with rescaling"

-    ## The fitting procedure 'L-BFGS-B' was successful!

 ``` r
 list_SA_costs <- list("inpatient"=s_afr_inpatient_cost,"outpatient"=s_afr_outpatient_cost)